Civil War on the Don: Final victory of the Reds

 At the beginning of the Cossack Liberation Struggle (beginning of 1918), the Salskiy District was a region of the struggle for freedom.
 Here in the steppes, the partisans of the Marching Ataman, General Pyotr Popov, carried out their remarkable «Steppe Campaign».
-All the Don Kalmyks stood up to defend their villages and joined the detachment of General Pyotr Popov.
+All the Don Kalmyks stood up to defend their stanitsas and joined the detachment of General Pyotr Popov.
 After the Salskiy District was cleared under Ataman Krasnov, the Don Kalmyks formed two regiments: the 80th Zyungarskiy and the 3rd Don (1st Don Division) – a standing army and a cavalry half–hundred in the Don Ataman's Convoy.
-Kalmyks as part of the Don Armiya fought against the Bolsheviks until the very end.
-When they left their native land, they, as a whole people, with their families, left their villages and retreated with the army to Novorossiysk.
-Abandoned by the High Command of the White Armiya on the shore of the Novorossiysk Pier, most of them died, suffering a martyr's death at the hands of the Bolsheviks.
-The Don Kalmyk emigration numbered a little more than a thousand souls, scattered across different countries, but a characteristic phenomenon for them was that they settled abroad without dispersing, but preserved large groups, forming their own Kalmyk farmsteads and villages, and individuals joined general Cossack organizations.
+Kalmyks as part of the Don Army fought against the Bolsheviks until the very end.
+When they left their native land, they, as a whole people, with their families, left their stanitsas and retreated with the army to Novorossiysk.
+Abandoned by the High Command of the White Army on the shore of the Novorossiysk Pier, most of them died, suffering a martyr's death at the hands of the Bolsheviks.
+The Don Kalmyk emigration numbered a little more than a thousand souls, scattered across different countries, but a characteristic phenomenon for them was that they settled abroad without dispersing, but preserved large groups, forming their own Kalmyk khutors and stanitsas, and individuals joined general Cossack organizations.

-On March 26–27, the 40,000–strong Volunteer Corps left Novorossiysk by sea for Krym.
+On March 26–27, the 40,000–strong Volunteer Corps left Novorossiysk by sea for Crimea.

-The Third Don Kalmyk Regiment, formed from Sal Kazaks – Don Kalmyks, did not accept the Reds' offer to capitulate and, together with the 3rd Drozdovskiy Regiment, covered the evacuation.
-However, if the 3rd Drozdovskiy Regiment, initially forgotten on the shore, was taken out on the destroyer Pylkiy, with Lieutenant General Aleksandr Kutepov returning specially for it, then the 3rd Kalmyk Regiment, during the evacuation from Novorossiysk, was left on the shore and, for the most part, along with the civilian refugees who were following in the regiment's convoy – families of Kalmyk Kazaks – were executed by the Red Armiya soldiers.
+The Third Don Kalmyk Regiment, formed from Sal Cossacks – Don Kalmyks, did not accept the Reds' offer to capitulate and, together with the 3rd Drozdovskiy Regiment, covered the evacuation.
+However, if the 3rd Drozdovskiy Regiment, initially forgotten on the shore, was taken out on the destroyer Pylkiy, with Lieutenant General Aleksandr Kutepov returning specially for it, then the 3rd Kalmyk Regiment, during the evacuation from Novorossiysk, was left on the shore and, for the most part, along with the civilian refugees who were following in the regiment's convoy – families of Kalmyk Cossacks – were executed by the Red Army soldiers.

-The 80th Zyungarskiy Regiment, consisting of Don Kalmyks – Kazaks, was luckier, conducting rearguard battles and covering the retreat of a large party of Don, Kuban and Terek Kazaks to Adler and their subsequent loading onto ships.
-The majority of the Don, Kuban and Terek regiments, pressed to the shore, accepted the terms of capitulation and surrendered to the Red Armiya units.
-The 80th Zyungarskiy Regiment did not accept the terms of capitulation, did not lay down its arms, and was evacuated in full force to Krym along with the remnants of the Don Units.
-In Krym, the 80th Zyungarskiy Regiment marched in parade formation before the Commander–in–Chief of the Armed Forces of the South of Rossiya, Pyotr Vrangel, since among the units evacuated from Novorossiysk and Adler, besides this regiment, there was not a single whole and armed unit.
+The 80th Zyungarskiy Regiment, consisting of Don Kalmyks – Cossacks, was luckier, conducting rearguard battles and covering the retreat of a large party of Don, Kuban and Terek Cossacks to Adler and their subsequent loading onto ships.
+The majority of the Don, Kuban and Terek regiments, pressed to the shore, accepted the terms of capitulation and surrendered to the Red Army units.
+The 80th Zyungarskiy Regiment did not accept the terms of capitulation, did not lay down its arms, and was evacuated in full force to Crimea along with the remnants of the Don Units.
+In teh, the 80th Zyungarskiy Regiment marched in parade formation before the Commander–in–Chief of the Armed Forces of South Russia, Pyotr Vrangel, since among the units evacuated from Novorossiysk and Adler, besides this regiment, there was not a single whole and armed unit.

 Soviet power was finally established in the Don and adjacent territories.
-The All–Great Don Voysko ceased to exist.
+The All–Great Don Host ceased to exist.